StuartFeldt/Tweedia/README.md

 Tweedia
 ========

 Tweedia is a Twitter Media extractor.
-It will extract direct image links from a Tweet object obtained via [Twitter's REST API v1.1](https://dev.twitter.com/docs/api/1.1).
+It will extract direct image links and embed html from a Tweet object obtained via [Twitter's REST API v1.1](https://dev.twitter.com/docs/api/1.1).

 ### Getting Started